wang-q/hnsm/README.md

 `hnsm` is a high-performance bioinformatics toolkit for sequence analysis and comparison.
 It
 provides:

-- 🚀 Fast sequence alignment and comparison
+- 🚀 Fast sequence comparison
+- 🧠 Smart matching algorithms for sequence clustering
 - 🧬 Support for both DNA and protein sequences
-- 🧠 Smart matching algorithms for sequence clustering
 - 📊 Comprehensive analysis tools for genomic data
 - ⚡️ Parallel processing for large datasets